"The definitive guide to the Gion Festival."

 The Gion Festival as a Shamanic Purification Ritual What Can Spiritual Practitioners Learn from the Gion Festival?

 Catherine Pawasarat is a U.S.-born English and Spanish literature major who went to Kyoto, Japan in 1989, learned the language, and became a journalist, interpreter, translator, and editor.
 She specialized in sustainability, human rights issues, and traditional Japanese arts.

 Her residence in a traditional Kyoto townhouse in the heart of the famous Gion Festival neighborhood in the early 1990s marked the beginning of decades of fieldwork on this gigantic, 1,150-year-old purification ritual and its community.

 She lived in the Brazilian Amazon for a year in the late 1990s to study plant medicine.
-Shortly after she returned to Kyoto, met Buddhism and meditation teacher Acariya Doug Duncan, and began an intensive spiritual apprenticeship rare in the West.
-Together with students and other supporters, they founded the Clear Sky Retreat Center in the British Columbia Rocky Mountains, where they’ve practiced, taught, and trained in spiritual awakening and conscious community through Clear Sky Retreat Center and Planet Dharma since 2005.
+Shortly after she returned to Kyoto, she met Buddhism and meditation teacher Acariya Doug Duncan, and began an intensive spiritual apprenticeship rare in the West.
+She and Doug Sensei have practiced, taught and trained in spiritual awakening and conscious community through Clear Sky Retreat Center and Planet Dharma since 2005.

 Follow my Gion Festival social media channels below.
 You can also email me here.

 Access free interactive maps with locations and description of all 34 Gion Festival floats, plus procession routes!